 Notes

-- Ampalaya: Also know as bitter melon or bitter gourd, it is a vegetable known for its distinctive bitter flavor, which some people enjoy.
-If you prefer a less bitter taste, soak it in salted water before cooking.
-Get the Chinese variety that is less bitter and has a smoother skin.
+- Ampalaya: Also know as bitter melon or bitter gourd, this vegetable is famous for its distinctive bitter flavor.
+If you’d like it a bit milder, just soak it in salt before cooking.

-- Beef: I used a budget-friendly cut like chuck, which becomes tender with the right cooking method.
+- Beef: I used a budget-friendly cut like chuck, which becomes tender when prepared right.
 Flank steak and sirloin are also great picks.
 If you don't mind spending more, boneless short ribs and tenderloin are super tender choices.

 Linda